kapouer/matchdom/README.md

 If a type is empty or 'any', a value of any type (except undefined) is allowed.

-If a type is '?' or 'any?' then even an undefined value is allowed and converted to null.
+If a type ends with '?' then a null-ish value is allowed and converted to null.

 If a type ends with '*' then an unknown amount of parameters is allowed, of that type:

 - '*' allows any non-null parameters
 - '?*' allows any parameters, even null
-- 'int?0*' allows integers with a default value of zero
+- 'int?1*' allows integers with a default value of one
+- 'num' allows a numeric value

 All plugins types can be used - see `as` filter.